On Making Friends as a (Shy) New Parent

 But now they're going back to work and/or moving away; my Mondays and Tuesdays are looming empty.

-At the same time, Matilda is growing out of all of the baby groups which have been giving our weeks their rhythm.
+At the same time, MM is growing out of all of the baby groups which have been giving our weeks their rhythm.
 I've yet to find any groups for slightly older babies which aren't expensive and don't require block booking (block booking and babies don't go together - half the classes will inevitably be missed because of naps or sniffles or visits from the grandparents).

 So, I'm starting to wonder how we're going to fill our weeks.